-The allegations set forth in the Report have resulted in a material decline in the market value of the Company's common shares and bonds.
 In the future, the Company may require additional funds and may attempt to raise additional funds through equity or debt financings or from other sources.
 The Company may be unable to obtain such additional financing.
+If the Company is unable to obtain financing or is unable to generate repatriated funds from China, it may not be able to meet its obligations, including under its notes, as they become due.
 Further, if additional equity financing is available to the Company without an increase in the Company's share price, such financing may be materially dilutive to existing shareholders of the Company.
-If additional debt financing is available to the Company may be at an increased rate and subject to more onerous terms and conditions which could have a material impact on the Company's profits.
+If additional debt financing is available to the Company, the associated interest payable by the Company may be at an increased rate and subject to more onerous terms and conditions which could have a material adverse impact on the Company's operations and profits.
+The Company will exercise prudence in making decisions that utilize its current cash resources held outside of the PRC including reducing or eliminating new commitments for the acquisition of tree plantations and reducing or eliminating investments in other opportunities which are outside the PRC.